Mission

 My passion is to share those experiences through music, songwriting, storytelling, and art...

-Experiences of growing up autistic and not knowing it, of addiction and recovery, of young marriage
+Experiences of growing up autistic and not knowing it, of addiction and recovery, sexual assault,

-blended, actually healed a lifetime of broken dreams.
-Stories of growing up in the church,
+navigating a healthy blended family.
+Stories of growing up in the church, religious trauma,

 Over the last several years, my art has morphed and bent itself into shape in such a way that I have